Peter Glob

 Peter Vilhelm Glob (20 February 1911 – 20 July 1985), also known as P. V. Glob, was a Danish archaeologist.

 Glob was most noted for his investigations of Denmark's bog bodies such as the Tollund Man and Grauballe Man, mummified remains of Iron and Bronze Age people found preserved within peat bogs.
 His anthropological works include The Bog People: Iron Age Man Preserved, Denmark: An Archaeological History from the Stone Age to the Vikings, and Mound People: Danish Bronze-Age Man Preserved.

 Biography

-Glob was a student of archeology at the University of Copenhagen.
+Glob was a student of archaeology at the University of Copenhagen.
 He published his dissertation and was awarded his PhD in 1944.
 He worked for the National Museum of Denmark from 1937 to 1949, then as a professor at Aarhus University from 1949 until 1960, and then as Director General of Museums and Antiquities for the state of Denmark (Riksantikvaren) from 1960 to 1981.
 He was co-founder of the Scandinavian Institute of Comparative Vandalism, an institution which studied the history of graffiti.
 His most famous investigation was that of the Tollund Man.

 Glob was also heavily engaged in archaeology of the Middle East and led several scientific expeditions there.
 In the 1950s he discovered and excavated the ruins of the ancient Dilmun civilization on the island country of Bahrain.
 In 1954 he and his team uncovered the Barbar Temple, considered to be part of the Dilmun culture.